Thanks for learning more about us!

-We’ve been Partnering with Schools for a While Now
+We’ve been Partnering with Schools for Over Two Decades

 In 1990, philanthropists Lilo and Gerard Leeds founded ISA as a non-profit organization committed to improving the educational conditions and outcomes for America’s underserved youth.
 In 2000, after 10 years of measurable success, ISA resolved to extend its reach to serve more students.
 Under the leadership of Dr. Gerry House, a nationally recognized educator, ISA became a close partner to schools, with an implementation model grounded in educational research and practitioner expertise.

 In 2001, ISA tapped NCREST, the National Center for Restructuring Education, Schools & Teaching (NCREST) at Teachers College, Columbia University, as a strategic education partner.
 NCREST’s co-director, Dr. Jacqueline Ancess, has collaborated with ISA on the design, development and implementation of ISA’s high school reform model and continues to be an active ISA partner.